 - Hauling with a carrier, unlike towing on a trailer, is balancing and controlling a load on the rear of the vehicle.

 - Keep in mind, the motorcycle is secured on the carrier in a position transverse or perpendicular to the orientation of the vehicle.
-In a sudden stop or acceleration, the cycle will tend to pitch toward the vehicle (for) and away from the vehicle (aft) respectively.
+In a sudden stop or acceleration, the motorcycle will tend to pitch toward the vehicle (for) and away from the vehicle (aft) respectively.

 - This pitching force can be significant depending on the weight of the cycle and its center of gravity.

 - The front wheel should be chocked against a stop and tied with rigid ties to the tray or placed in a deep channel or pocket and secured with cam-lock style ties (no rubber or ‘bungee’ ties).
 Pulling the front forks to a fully compressed state is not necessary if the wheel is chocked properly.

-- Both cycle wheels must be secured to the tray with lashing traps or cam-lock style ties (again, rubber or ‘bungee’ ties are NOT recommended)
+- Both cycle wheels must be secured to the tray with lashing traps or bundling style ties (again, rubber or ‘bungee’ ties are NOT recommended)